mikexl/DataScienceWonderLand/Paper/Commandments.md

 Yes, make your own wish becomes true.

 ## version control is your other friend
-how many times, our own code been mess up by the same person, and shout at the wall f~!@#$%^& if you have a version control and have every changes checked in, you CAN travel back in time.
+how many times, our own code been mess up by the same person, and shout at the wall f~!@#$%^&.
+Imagine if you have a version control and have every changes checked in, you CAN travel back in time.
+A little post about my love of git - [Breezy Git][1].

 ## life's short
 It took me a long time to figure this one secret out.
 There are lotsa other beautiful things out there rather than work and technologies.